awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-fsx-filesystem-windowsconfiguration.md

 *Update requires*: [No interruption](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-no-interrupt)

 `CopyTagsToBackups`  <a name="cfn-fsx-filesystem-windowsconfiguration-copytagstobackups"></a>
-A boolean flag indicating whether tags for the file system should be copied to backups\.
+A Boolean flag indicating whether tags for the file system should be copied to backups\.
 This value defaults to false\.
 If it's set to true, all tags for the file system are copied to all automatic and user\-initiated backups where the user doesn't specify tags\.
 If this value is true, and you specify one or more tags, only the specified tags are copied to backups\.
 If you specify one or more tags when creating a user\-initiated backup, no tags are copied from the file system, regardless of this value\.
 *Required*: No
 *Type*: Boolean
 *Update requires*: [Replacement](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/using-cfn-updating-stacks-update-behaviors.html#update-replacement)